 Federal investment tax credit

-The federal government offers residential and commercial solar owners a federal tax credit for 30 percent of their system cost with no cap on the amount.
+The federal government offers residential and commercial solar owners a federal tax credit which is a percentage of the system cost with no cap on the amount.
 This is a one-time tax credit that you receive the first year you own your solar system.
 You will be able to roll over the tax credit to subsequent years if you are unable to use all of the credit in the first year.

 This tax credit was originally set to end in 2016, but it was extended until 2021 and will decrease over time.

 We are not tax experts, so we cannot give you tax advice.
 But generally, the installer will give you a receipt for the total cost of your system after it is installed.
-You can then give this receipt to your accountant and receive a tax credit of 30 percent off the total cost of your system.
+You can then give this receipt to your accountant and receive a tax credit off the total cost of your system.
 If you cannot realize the full value of your credit in the first year, you may be able to roll it forward to reduce your tax burden in subsequent years.
+Eligibility for the tax credit happens after a system has been “placed in service” as stated in the tax code.
+What “placed in service” means is a gray area.
+According to the Solar Energy Industries Association (SEIA) a conservative interpretation would be when your system is ready to be connected to the grid.
+This is confirmed in the IRS FAQ as well.
 Please consult with a tax expert or your accountant.

 Solar renewable energy credits (SRECs)